stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 1 Point
 Your rage drives you across the battlefield on a vicious, reaping path.
-Following a [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action against a target, [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) to another target and [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) it.
+As an action following a successful [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) against a target, [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) to another target and [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) it together on the same action.
 The second target must be close enough to reach in melee.
 This movement does not provoke opportunity attacks and the second attack does not suffer from the [multiple attack penalty](https://stormchaserroleplaying.com/stormchaserRPG/General/Specific/Attack/#multiple-attack-penalty).